Intelli-Car/CarND-Capstone/README.md

 We used [labelImg](https://github.com/tzutalin/labelImg) to draw bounding box around the traffic light object(s) in the images and label them as either `red` or `yellow` or `green` or `unknown`

 Labelling `real` images:

 ![alt text][image2]

 Labelling `sim` images:

 ![alt text][image3]

 labelImg creates `.xml` for each image with information of the image itself and details of the bounding box and its label:

 ![alt text][image4]

-Using a helper function [`xml_to_csv.py`](https://github.com/datitran/raccoon_dataset/blob/master/xml_to_csv.py), all the `.xml`s are merged into a single `.csv` file.
+Using a helper function [`xml_to_csv.py`](https://github.com/datitran/raccoon_dataset/blob/master/xml_to_csv.py), all the `.xml` are merged into a single `.csv` file.
 Another helper function [`generate_tfrecord.py`](https://github.com/datitran/raccoon_dataset/blob/master/generate_tfrecord.py) is used to generate the TFRecord `.record` file which is the file format needed by TensorFlow.
-Slight modifications were made to the above two helper functions and are placed in this rpository.
+Slight modifications were made to the above two helper functions and are placed in this repository.

+### Data Exploration

+The dataset has 367 1368x1096 `real` images and 280 800x600 `sim` images out of which 30% of each is used as `test` images.
+The `real` images maynot have any traffic light object or have only one traffic light object.
+The `sim` images too maynot have any traffic light object or have one or more traffic light object.
+So the number of objects for classification is 347 `real` objects and 867 `sim` objects.
+Below is the distribution of objects based on label:

+![alt text][image5]

 Please use **one** of the two installation options, either native **or** docker installation.